RVirmoors/RVdtw-/README.md

 ## Acknowledgments

-Many thanks to Adam Stark, whose Chroma and BTrack libraries made this program more solid and interesting :)
+Many thanks to Adam Stark, whose Chroma and BTrack libraries helped make this program more solid and interesting :)